Ellaqyzeng/Getting-and-Cleaning-Data---Course-Project/README.md

 This is the course project for the Getting and Cleaning Data Coursera course.

+# Assignment criteria:

+1. A code book that modifies and updates the available codebooks with the data to indicate all the variables and summaries calculated, along with units, and any other relevant information.

+2. The submitted data set is tidy.

+3. The Github repo contains the required scripts.

+4. The README that explains the analysis files is clear and understandable.

-The included R script, run_analysis.R, conducts the following:
+# The included R script, run_analysis.R, conducts the following:

 1. Download the dataset from web if it does not already exist in the working directory.